GrantQuick/PSALM-RE/README.md

+## UPDATE 2019-10-14
+Due to a job change, this repository is no longer in active development.

 ## PowerShell Sky API Library Module
 A set of PowerShell cmdlets for interacting with the Blackbaud Sky API.
 Currently in early development.